 Traffic congestion is always considered as part of new development within the City of Golden.
 With respect to a new signal being added to Highway 93 at Pine Ridge Road, it is the understanding of Golden Public Works that CDOT has studied the location for the possible addition of a signal and determined that it did not meet the warrants for signalization as set forth in the Manual on Uniform Traffic Control Devices (MUTCD).
 CDOT plans to alter the intersection at HWY 93 and Pine Ridge Road to preclude left turns onto the highway.
 Drivers wishing to head south on HWY 93 would need to head southward through town to get to either Washington Ave or Iowa Street to then make the left to southbound HWY 93.
 Once the new development at Epoque and Golden Lodge are completed, drivers wishing to access HWY 93 can simply access Golden Gate Canyon Road to head either north or south via the lighted intersection.

 I just noticed construction type activity at the south end of Plateau Parkway.
-What's up?mtrout asked 6 months ago
+What's up?mtrout asked about 1 year ago

 The work at the end of Plateau Parkway is geotechnical investigative work for the Hillen property.
 This is likely to be a residential development but they have not formally submitted anything yet.

 I read that you are restricting building permits.
 I wanted to voice my opinion that I am all for this and more thoughtful approach to growth.
 There are multiple projects that have been approved and built that I think are not in line with the 'beauty/character' of Golden.
-How can I do this?leightobin asked 6 months ago
+How can I do this?leightobin asked about 1 year ago

 Is there a building moratorium in the City of Golden regarding paired homes and multi family projects?
 If so how long is the moratorium?
-During this moratorium will the building committee and the planning committee review projects for paired homes or multi family projects?cwillard asked 7 months ago
+During this moratorium will the building committee and the planning committee review projects for paired homes or multi family projects?cwillard asked about 1 year ago

 City Council recently enacted a temporary moratorium (until August 1st) on building permits for new “paired homes’ (duplexes) and site plans for multi-family projects.
 During the period of the moratorium Planning Commission and City Council will be reviewing code amendments to improve such projects.
 The best way to get additional specific information is to visit the Guiding Development page on Guiding Golden.

-If the History Museum is commissioning a new mural for its building, shouldn't it wait until moving?mesabus asked 7 months ago
+If the History Museum is commissioning a new mural for its building, shouldn't it wait until moving?mesabus asked about 1 year ago

 In anticipation that the History Museum might move, the mural will be painted on a removable substrate.
 The surface will be comprised of six 4’ x 8’ panels of Dibond (rigid aluminum) with a beveled wooden frame to be attached to the exterior wall.
 If and when the museum relocates, the panels and frame can be easily reinstalled in a new location.